mathmca/udemy_analysis/README.md

 **English**

-The objective here is to do a complete analysis - Predictive, exploratory and inferential - utilizing a small data set from Udemy.
+The objective is to do a complete analysis - Predictive, exploratory and inferential - utilizing a small data set from Udemy.
 One of the biggest problems faced by data professionals is data availability and I would like to start under this circumstance.
 Hence, how challenging is it to work under this environment?
 Which value can is possible to extract from it?
 How do Machine Learning models face this specific situation?
 Well, let's see.

 *You are free to run your own notebook (I am using the Google Colab, you do not need to clone), just use your Kaggle authentication and the .csv*